nann5an1/42/CPP09/ex00/readme.md

 from the input file
 ----------------------
 - check if the file header is correct
-- read each line of the csv (read each token using stringstream as std::string)
+- read each line of the txt (read each token using stringstream as std::string)
 - identify if each of the column is there

 column 1